zadyson/GHRU_SNV_Stats_Generator/README.md

 GHRU SNV Quality Stats Generator provides summaries of high and low quality SNV calls from the GHRU mapping pipeline

-## Sanger modules to load (and command to load them) before running script:
+## Cluster modules to load (and command to load them) before running script:

 ```
 module load bsub.py/0.42.1